TLINDEN/twenty4/README.md

 (FIXME: I aborted here, I'll repeat that one later)

-So, all those checks don't look that bad, but of course this doesn't say much about TWENTY4.
+So, all those checks don't look that bad, but of course this doesn't say much about TWENTY4's security.
 However, not THAT bad for the first cipher :)